 Christopher Dillon is a Hong Kong–based writer and entrepreneur and the principal of Dillon Communications Ltd. Over two decades, he has worked with some of the world’s most successful companies, including Bechtel, BrandLoyalty, Deloitte, the Economist Group, Manulife, Munich Re and Wal-Mart.

 Christopher is the author of Landed Hong Kong (2008), Landed Japan (2010), Landed China (2013) and Landed Global (2014), which includes case studies and data from more than 110 countries and territories.
-In 2015, he released an expanded and revised edition of Landed Hong Kong.
+A second edition of Landed Hong Kong was published in 2015, and an expanded and revised edition of Landed Japan was released in 2018.

 His writing has won numerous awards.
 Airport Authority Hong Kong’s 2008/09 and 2009/10 annual reports received silver awards for writing at the International Galaxy Awards, while the 2010/11 – 2013/14 and 2015/16 reports won honors.
 The 2015/16 report also received a silver prize at the ARC Awards.
 He is a guest writer for the Financial Times.